 - We visit them and conduct an audit within four months of them joining.

 - We visit them and audit their business at least once a year thereafter.

 Our Investigations Team works to ensure compliance is maintained to the Code of Practice.
 We also work on the intelligence that we obtain from inside and outside the industry, and will investigate any allegations of breaches of our Code of Practice.

-Do you have statutory powers to regulate your members?
+Do you have statutory powers to regulate members?

 The BPA is a private membership association, and so has no statutory powers to punish operators that have broken the terms of our Code of Practice.
 However we do operate a scheme of sanctions that we apply if an operator is found to be in breach of our Code of Practice.